 Section 1.
 Composition.

-The Board of Directors shall consist of five (5) members, four (4) of whom are to be elected as provided in these Bylaws and one (1) who shall be the immediate past president.
-In the event that the immediate past president assumed another Board position or declines to serve, the Board may appoint an additional member to fill the vacant position of immediate past president.
+The Board of Directors shall consist of five (5) members, four (4) of whom are to be elected as provided in these Bylaws and one (1) who shall be the Immediate Past President.
+In the event that the Immediate Past President assumed another Board position or declines to serve, the Board may appoint an additional member to fill the vacant position of Immediate Past President.
 In this case, this shall be an At-Large position.

 Section 2.
 Responsibilities.